lbologna/hbp-sp6-guidebook/_sources/online_usecases/brain_area_circuit_in_silico_experiments/cerebrocerebellar/cerebrocerebellar_closed_loop_experiment/cerebrocerebellar_closed_loop_experiment.rst.txt

 **Output:**

 •	Monitoring: evolution of the error of the final position of the robot end-effector (i.e., the fingertip of the arm performing the pointing task) along the trials.
-The error remains stable when the static cerebellar model is used as a controller, while the error gradually decreses when a plastic cerebellar controller is used.
+The error remains stable when the static cerebellar model is used as a controller, while the error gradually decreases when a plastic cerebellar controller is used.

 **Additional information:**